mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 Why is the metadataClient not needed if bypassAutoEncryption=true
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Because automatic decryption does not require the JSON schema.
-``listCollections`` is not run during automatic encryption.
+JSON schema data is only needed for automatic encryption but not for automatic decryption. ``listCollections`` is not run when ``bypassAutoEncryption`` is ``true``, making a metadataClient unnecessary.

 Future work
 ===========